General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Police: 192.
 Public ambulance: 194.
 For general emergencies contact 112.

 Macedonian is the official language.
 English, French and German are spoken quite widely.

-Visitors to Macedonia may import one box of cigarettes, one bottle of liquor, and gifts valued to 60dm without incurring customs duty.
+Visitors to Macedonia may import one carton of cigarettes, one bottle of hard liquor.
+There is still no limit on wine and beer.

 Electrical current is 220 volts (50Hz).
 European round pin attachment plugs and Schuko plugs are in use.

-Macedonia is a year-round destination, but the summer months, between May and August, are the peak tourism season and the optimum time to visit.
+Macedonia is a year-round destination, but the summer months, between May and August, are the peak tourist season and the optimum time to visit.
 At this time the popular lake areas and cities like Ohrid and Mavrovo (known for its mountain biking opportunities) can get crowded.
 November to April is the least popular period for travel to Macedonia, with the exception of the ski season in January and February, which sees visitors flock to the slopes in Mavrovo, Pelister, Krushevo and Popova Sapka.
-Spring and autumn can also be very pleasant but it can be rainy.
+Spring and autumn can also be very pleasant although visitors should expect rain.